 This mineral can dissolve and etch the stone’s surface when it comes into contact with acidic foods like ketchup and tomato-based products or orange juice.
 Not to worry if you do spill tomato sauce on your quartzite counter — simply wipe the counter own in a timely manner to prevent etching.
 In other words, don’t let spills sit!

 This stone rings up at the higher end of the price range, but it is durable and long lasting enough to make it worth the investment.
 Part of the reason for the extra cost is that quartzite tends to be rarer than granite, and the process to quarry it is a bit more complex than the process to quarry granite slabs.

 With installation, a Taj Mahal kitchen counter will cost between $95 and $100 per square foot — about the same price as very high-end granite countertops.

 Taj Mahal Quartzite Lookalikes

 If you’re shopping for options, be sure to check out two other types of quartzite that look similar to Taj Mahal Madreperola quartzite and Kalahari quartzite.

 At Arch City Granite & Marble of St. Louis, Missouri, we seek out the best batches of Taj Mahal quartzite, and we stock full slabs.
 This makes it easy to select your new counter because you’ll be able to see the entirety of the stone’s color and pattern, something that can’t be achieved by looking at small samples.

-Visit our showroom to see the slabs of Taj Mahal that we have in stock, or speak with our stone specialists, who will be happy to help you choose the perfect stone for your kitchen or bathroom project.
+Visit our showroom to see the slabs of Taj Mahal that we have in stock, or call us at 314-426-3100 to speak with our stone specialists, who will be happy to help you choose the perfect stone for your kitchen or bathroom project.